2xic/optimization-playground/notes/gan.md

+## GAN
+For the paper notes that are so short that they don't need their own file.

 # [Scaling up GANs for Text-to-Image Synthesis](https://arxiv.org/pdf/2303.05511.pdf)
 GigaGan is an attempt to level up GANs so they can "combat" against the new hot diffusion models, they tried scaling up StyleGan, but that did not work, so they ended up creating a new architecture.
 *The results looks quite nice.*